Silence Is Loud

 Silence Is Loud is the debut studio album by English record producer, DJ and singer-songwriter Nia Archives.
-Released on 12 April 2024 on Hijinxx and Island Records, the album constituted Archives's attempt at fusing jungle music with Britpop.
-Upon release, critics rated the album positively, and the album charted at No. 16 on the UK Albums Chart, becoming her first album to make the main listing and the second to make the UK Albums Chart Update.
+It was released on 12 April 2024 through Hijinxx and Island Records.
+Archives described the album as an attempt to bring together jungle music with songwriting ideas associated with Britpop.
+The album received generally positive reviews from critics, and it debuted at number 16 on the UK Albums Chart, becoming her first release to enter the main weekly listing; it was also her second to appear on the UK Albums Chart Update.
 It was nominated for the 2024 Mercury Prize.

 Background and production

-In 2022 and 2023, Archives had released the extended plays Forbidden Feelingz and Sunrise Bang Ur Head Against Tha Wall, the last of which had charted at No. 49 on the UK Albums Chart Update, but had not made the end-of-week listing.
-She then began working with Ethan P. Flynn, who had previously worked with FKA Twigs and David Byrne, and spent five months that year working on the album, mostly at his Barbican Estate home studio.
-Her usual process was to write the songs during mornings, produce the drum patterns on her laptop, and then take her demos to Flynn, with whom she would make the songs in about three hours.
-Silence Is Loud represented Archives's attempt to fuse jungle music with Britpop, with Archives inspired by groups such as The Beatles, Blur and Oasis for the album's songwriting process; the album's title was specifically inspired by contrasting meanings of silence.
-Elaborating further on the topic during an interview with The Guardian, she said:
+In 2022 and 2023, Archives released the extended plays Forbidden Feelingz and Sunrise Bang Ur Head Against Tha Wall.
+The latter charted at number 49 on the UK Albums Chart Update, but did not appear on the end-of-week list.

+For Silence Is Loud, Archives worked with Ethan P. Flynn, who had previously collaborated with FKA Twigs and David Byrne.
+She spent five months developing the record, much of it in Flynn's home studio at the Barbican Estate.
+In interviews, she described a routine of writing during mornings, building drum patterns on her laptop, and then bringing demos to Flynn; the pair would often complete songs within a few hours.

+Archives characterised the album as a fusion of jungle music with Britpop influence, and pointed to groups including The Beatles, Blur and Oasis when discussing her approach to songwriting.
+She also connected the title to what she said were contrasting meanings of silence.
+Elaborating further during an interview with The Guardian, she said:

 Jungle was the punk of dance music – it's rebellious.
 It's also Black British music. [...]
 I liked the loose link from jungle to Britpop.
 In the '90s, you'd have the Gallagher brothers hanging out with Goldie and Björk.
-That mismatch of people, like David Bowie going to the Blue Note on a Sunday night in Hoxton [to attend the jungle club night Metalheadz, nsp], I love that culture.
+That mismatch of people, like David Bowie going to the Blue Note on a Sunday night in Hoxton [to attend the jungle club night Metalheadz], I love that culture.
 [For me, Britpop is] a feeling of optimism.
 When listening to Britpop, there's a feeling of togetherness.